 5. He has never mistreated you.
 People are capable of horrible mistreatment of one another.
-You may have faced suffered such mistreatment.
+You may have suffered such mistreatment.
 God is not indifferent to these things.
 He "is angry with the wicked every day" (Ps.
 7:11)-"the wicked and the one who loves violence His soul hates" (Ps.
 11:5).
 Freewill allows human beings opportunities for great good, but also great evil.
 Whatever others have done to you, God has never mistreated you.
 God asked the people through Micah, "what have I done to you?
 And how have I wearied you?
 Testify against Me" (Micah 6:3).
 We can't blame God for what others have done to us.
-A father is not guilty of the sins of his children (cf. Ezek.
-19:20).
+A father is not guilty for the sins of his children (cf. Ezek.
+18:20).
 God didn't mistreat you.
 He has been with you seeking your good in spite of whatever you may have suffered.
 He may not have spared you from mistreatment, but He cared for you when you faced it.

 6. He can sympathize with your struggles.
+You may wish that God had not allowed you to go

 You may wish that God had not allowed you to go through some of the dark times you have faced.
-Unfortunately, as Jesus said, "in this world you will have tribulation" (John 16:33), but you can trust God through such things knowing that He has experienced dark times Himself.
-The Hebrew writer as-

-sures us that we have a

-High Priest who can "sympathize" with our struggles

-because He was "was in

-all points tempted as we

-are, yet without sin" (Heb.
+Unfortunately, as Jesus said, "in this world you will have tribulation" (John 16:33), but you can trust God through such things knowing that God in Christ has experienced dark times Himself.
+The Hebrew writer assures us that we have a High Priest who can "sympathize" with our struggles because He was "was in all points tempted as we are, yet without sin" (Heb.
 4:15).
-Christ's suffering

-keeps us from ever being

-able to say-"He doesn't

-know what it's like!" or

-"He doesn't know how it

-feels!"
-We can trust One

-who has faced what we

-have faced.
+Christ's suffering keeps us from ever being able to say-"He doesn't know what it's like!" or "He doesn't know how it feels!"
+We can trust One who has faced what we have faced.

 7. He has been patient with you.
-The first time you doubted Him, or disobeyed Him, as your Creator He had the right to punish you at once for your defiance and rebellion-but He didn't.
-The Psalmist reioices because God. "has not dealt with us according to our sins, nor punished us according to our iniquities" (Ps.
+The first time vou doubted Him, or disobeyed Him, as your Creator He had the right to punish you at once for your defiance and rebellion, but He didn't.
+The Psalmist rejoices because God, "has not dealt with us according to our sins, nor punished us according to our iniquities" (Ps.
 103:10).
 Every day you continue to live God is giving you time to repent.
-Peter wrote,
+Peter wrote, "The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance" (2 Pet.
+3:9).
+If God cared enough about you to be patient with you, you can trust that He has vour best interests in mind.